IvanW5X/CS362-Winter2025-Team20-TalkTask/configuration.md

 * npm run preview to ensure functionality is as desired

 ## Back-End
+* To run the backend side of the web application, consider the following directions.

 ### Developer Instructions
 * To run the backend server, run the following commands.